 (a) For the purpose of this Rule, the following definitions apply:

-(1) "Average daily throughput" means annual throughput of gasoline divided by 312 days per year.

-(2) "Bottom filling" means the filling of a tank truck or stationary storage tank through an opening that is flush with the tank bottom.
+(1) "Bottom filling" means the filling of a tank truck or stationary storage tank through an opening within six inches of tank bottom.

-(3) "Bulk gasoline plant" means a gasoline storage and distribution facility which has an average daily throughput of less than 20,000 gallons of gasoline and which usually receives gasoline from bulk terminals by trailer transport, stores it in tanks, and subsequently dispenses it via account trucks to local farms, businesses, and service stations.
+(2) "Bulk gasoline plant" means a gasoline storage and distribution facility which has an average daily throughput of less than 20,000 gallons of gasoline and which receives gasoline from bulk gasoline terminals, stores it in tanks, and subsequently dispenses it to local farms, businesses, and service stations.

-(4) "Bulk gasoline terminal" means a gasoline storage facility which usually receives gasoline from refineries primarily by pipeline, ship, or barge; and delivers gasoline to bulk gasoline plants or to commercial or retail accounts primarily by tank truck; and has an average daily throughput of more than 20,000 gallons of gasoline.
+(3) "Bulk gasoline terminal" means a gasoline storage facility which receives gasoline from refineries; and delivers gasoline to bulk gasoline plants or to commercial or retail accounts; and has an average daily throughput of more than 20,000 gallons of gasoline.

-(5) "Gasoline" means any petroleum distillate having a Reid vapor pressure of four psia or greater.
+(4) "Gasoline" means any petroleum distillate having a Reid vapor pressure (RVP) of 4.0 psi or greater.

-(6) "Incoming vapor balance system" means a combination of pipes or hoses which create a closed system between the vapor spaces of an unloading tank truck or trailer and a receiving stationary storage tank such that vapors displaced from the receiving stationary storage tank are transferred to the tank truck or trailer being unloaded.
+(5) "Incoming vapor balance system" means a combination of pipes or hoses which create a closed system between the vapor spaces of an unloading tank truck or trailer and a receiving stationary storage tank such that vapors displaced from the receiving stationary storage tank are transferred to the tank truck or trailer being unloaded.